-Unconsolidated VIEs include variable interests that we hold in certain securitization trusts created by the sale of our Private Education Loans to unaffiliated third-parties in the first quarter of 2020 and the first six months of 2021.
+Unconsolidated VIEs include variable interests that we hold in certain securitization trusts created by the sale of our Private Education Loans to unaffiliated third parties.
 We remained the servicer of these loans pursuant to applicable servicing agreements executed in connection with the sales, and we are also the administrator of these trusts.
-Additionally, we own five percent of the securities issued by the trusts in order to meet risk retention requirements.
-We were not required to consolidate these entities because while as servicer we may have a significant impact on economic performance, the risk of absorbing losses that could be significant is low.
+Additionally, we own five percent of the securities issued by the trusts to meet risk retention requirements.
+We were not required to consolidate these entities because the fees we receive as the servicer/administrator are commensurate with our responsibility, so the fees are not considered a variable interest.
+Additionally, the five percent vertical interest we maintain does not absorb more than an insignificant amount of the VIE's expected losses, nor do we receive more than an insignificant amount of the VIE's expected residual returns.